Metapypulation: an overview

 Diversity measures

-The second diversity measure that we calculate is the number of unique sets of traits.
-This is done through the function np.unique(..., return_counts = True)
+The first measure that we implemented is the number of unique sets of traits, \(K\).
+In code, this is done through the function np.unique(..., return_counts = True)

 .